dfel08/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-Second Assignment from UC-Berkeley Extension Coding Bootcamp.
-This is an assignment to make a portfolio website.
-This was done with assistance from Sim and Stephon.
+Second Project from UC-Berkeley Extension Coding Bootcamp.
+This is my portfolio website.
+It was done with assistance from Sim Dhaliwal and Stephon Autery.

 ## Getting Started